SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 To simulate our on premise backend system, we will deploy a simple Java application which exposes product related backend APIs via OData services based on Apache Olingo Java libraries.

-We will use Web IDE Full-Stack to modify our existing wishlist application to include the retreival of data from the backed system as well as from the data stored in the SAP HANA database from the wishlist application.
+We will use Web IDE Full-Stack to modify our existing wishlist application to include the retrieval of data from the backed system as well as from the data stored in the SAP HANA database from the wishlist application.

 **This exercise involves the following main steps.**